Living with Food Allergies

 Food Allergies and Cross-Reactivity

-The most common food allergens are milk, egg, wheat, soy, peanut, tree nuts, fish and shellfish.
+The most common food allergens are milk, egg, peanut, tree nuts, fish, shellfish, wheat, soy, and sesame.

-Cross-reactivity occurs when the proteins in one substance are like the proteins in another.
-As a result, the immune system sees them as the same.
-In the case of food allergies, cross-reactivity can occur between one food and another.
-Cross-reactivity can also happen between pollen and foods or latex and foods.
+Cross-reactivity occurs when the proteins in one substance are similar to proteins in another.
+As a result, there is enough common between the two proteins that the immune system sees them as the same.
+Sometimes, this does not cause any problem, but other times it has the chance of resulting in an allergic reaction.
+Cross-reactivity can also happen between pollens, between foods, between pollens and foods, and latex and foods.

 Cross-Reactivity Between Cow’s Milk and Milk from Other Mammals